Dark Age (a pragmatic warning)

 - For example, compare the culture of Jesus' time with these earlier events in Greece:

-- How would today's world if the Roman emperor Constantine had chosen to emphasize natural philosophy of Greece rather than
+- How would today's world appear if the Roman emperor Constantine had chosen

 - So why did Greek culture not prevail?